qzan9/jni-nvm/doc/spdk-build.md

 ## Prerequisites ##

-install gcc; the version is 4.4.7 for CentOS 6.x.
+install `gcc`; the version is 4.4.7 for CentOS 6.x.

     $ sudo yum install gcc